 Food bikes promote interaction between chefs and eaters.
 The experience will be more similar to a “street food” experience, where the cooking is done on the street level as opposed to hidden inside a vehicle.
 People are generally very curious to watch this process and learn from it.
 To the extent possible, food bikes could be incorporated into food from local and urban farms, while helping to advertise those products with signage on the side of the food bicycles.

-The Food Bikery will harness the positive aspects that food trucks foster (economic opportunity and community space) while minimizing harmful environmental impacts, increasing knowledge about food, and demonstrating the utility of bicycles.
+The Food Bikery will harness the positive aspects that food carts foster (economic opportunity and community space) while minimizing harmful environmental impacts, increasing knowledge about food, and demonstrating the utility of bicycles.

 If you are passionate about good food and you start with a solid and well-researched plan, there is every chance you could make a roaring success of your food cart start-up.